medelkadiri/medelkadiri/README.md

 Software Engineer - Systems / Infrastructure
 --------------------------------------------

-Passionate about operating systems and infrastructure, with expertise in systems engineering across Linux, macOS, and Windows.
-Skilled in multithreading, concurrency, and advanced debugging (GDB, WinDbg, dbx), with strong knowledge of JVM internals and performance tuning.
+Focused on low-level software development and operating systems, with strong systems engineering experience across Linux, Unix, macOS, and Windows internals.
+I bring solid expertise in multithreading, concurrency, memory and performance analysis, and advanced debugging with GDB, WinDbg, and dbx, alongside JVM internals and runtime tuning.

-Experienced in DevOps and cloud technologies, including Docker, Kubernetes, OpenShift, Terraform, Ansible, AWS, and Azure, alongside networking protocols from TCP/UDP to 4G/5G and gRPC.
+I work comfortably in C, C++, and Core Java to build reliable, performance-critical software.
+Delivered test automations, GUI applications, and embedded systems, with consistent attention to correctness, efficiency, and maintainability.

-I plan to get more practice on RTOS and expand into Rust, Assembly and Embedded Linux in the future.
+I maintain a strong interest in quantum computing and its long-term impact on systems architecture and infrastructure software.

-I am currently working toward contributing to open source projects to strengthen community knowledge and advance core infrastructure development.
+Currently, I contribute to the Linux kernel (with a submitted patch currently under review) and I am developing jakashell, a high-performance shell focused on efficient resource and process management.
+I want to expand my expertise into Rust, Assembly, Embedded Linux, and RTOS.

 *   🌍  I'm based in Rabat, Morocco.
 *   ✉️  You can contact me at [mdekad@outlook.com](mailto:mdekad@outlook.com)